vividos/Svg.Skia.Forms/Documentation.md

 The library and NuGet package uses
-[Semantic Versioning 2.0.0](https://semver.org/) to version the created assemblies.
+[Semantic Versioning 2.0.0](https://semver.org/) to version the created artifacts.
 The version number will look like this:

     MAJOR.MINOR.PATCH

 The `MAJOR` version only changes on incompatible API changes.
-The `MINOR` version changes when new features are added, but are backward compatible.
+The `MINOR` version changes when new features are added, but when they are backward compatible.
 The `PATCH` version will increase for backward compatible bug fixes.

 Normally you're safe when updating to every minor version with the same major version, but you may have to do code changes when switching major versions.